At Havant & South Downs College, we have a number of highly skilled, dedicated and passionate teaching staff.

-We want to shout about these integral members of our HSDC community, so every month we will be finding out the people behind our teaching excellence with our ‘Staff in the Spotlight’ feature.
+We want to shout about these integral members of our HSDC community, so every month we will be finding out about the people behind our teaching excellence with our ‘Staff in the Spotlight’ feature.

 This month we are looking at Iain Baillie who works on the South Downs Campus as the Craft Academy Programme Coordinator.

 Craft Academy Programme Coordinator

 How long have you worked at the College?

 What are your main roles within the College?

 Management and coordination of the Angela Hartnett Culinary Academy and resourcing of craft catering programmes in line with the Colleges initiative to increase growth and commercial activity of The College Restaurant.